Over-the-Counter Pain Medications continued...

 Prescription Drugs: NSAIDs

-In addition to over-the-counter NSAID medications, you can also ask your doctor for a prescription for NSAIDs to treat arthritis pain and inflammation.
+In addition to over-the-counter NSAID medications, you can also ask your doctor for prescription NSAIDs to treat arthritis pain and inflammation.
 Some of these are merely stronger versions of the NSAIDs you can buy over the counter, like prescription-strength ibuprofen.
 Prescription NSAIDs may also be available in topical and injectable forms.
-Besides ibuprofen and naproxen, other examples of prescription NSAIDs include diclofenac (Arthrotec, Cataflam, Voltaren), etodolac (Lodine), meloxicam (Mobic), and piroxicam (Feldene).
+Besides ibuprofen and naproxen, other examples of prescription NSAIDs include diclofenac (Cambia, Cataflam, Voltaren), etodolac ( Lodine), meloxicam ( Mobic), and piroxicam ( Feldene).